HaroldMth/HaroldMth/README.md

-Voici le fichier README mis à jour, avec encore plus de codes :

-# HANS TECH/Harold Mth
+# HANS TECH

 ## <span style="color:#008000">Welcome to my repository!</span> 🚀

 ### <h3>Description</h3>

-This is the portfolio of HANS TECH / Harold Mth, where I showcase my projects and skills in web development.
+This is the portfolio of HANS TECH, where I showcase my projects and skills in web development.

 ### <h3>Technologies used</h3>